 You can get a rough idea of whether you qualify for the EITC by using an estimator from the IRS itself.
 For further information, consult the IRS EITC webpage.
 Make sure that the information relates to the correct tax year — the IRS is not always diligent in updating the status of their pages to reflect the current tax year and recent changes.

-The Tax Cuts and Jobs Act of 2017 makes no direct changes to the EITC.
-However, in the future, the tax brackets will be adjusted according to the Chained Consumer Price Index (C-CPI) for Urban Consumers, which grows at a slower rate than the previous inflation measure.
+The Tax Cuts and Jobs Act of 2017 made no direct changes to the EITC.
+However, the tax brackets are now adjusted according to the Chained Consumer Price Index (C-CPI) for Urban Consumers, which grows at a slower rate than the previous inflation measure.
 As a result, the EITC will now also increase more slowly than it would have under the previous tax law.

 Get help evaluating your status if you need it, but in any case, be sure to see if you qualify for the EITC.
+Says Betterment Head of Tax Eric Bronnenkant, "Credits are, in general, more valuable than deductions, because they reduce your taxes dollar for dollar."
 Collect all the savings that you deserve.